bevanswanson/junior-shopping-cart/README.md

 ## Running

-To run the application, run `pythn shopping_cart.py`.
+To run the application, run `python shopping_cart.py`.

 To run the test suite, run `pytest`.